abenih/abenih/README.md

 - 👋 Hi, I’m Abenezer Habtamu
 - 👀 I’m interested in programming and hardware maintainance
-- 🌱 I’m currently learning software engineering and a whole lot
 - 💞️ I’m looking to collaborate on projects with developers
 - 📫 How to reach me Email- abenih785181@gmail.com